-May be useful as an independent risk marker for thrombosis associated with APS and related diseases.
+May be useful as an independent risk marker for thrombosis associated with antiphospholipid syndrome (APS) and related diseases.
 Consider using when all criteria aPL antibody tests are negative; positive results should be reported to document persistence.

 Serum separator tube.
 Also acceptable: Blue (sodium citrate).